-Dunham, 29, shared the message on her Facebook page, noting that she is "going through a rough patch" with the illness, which can cause extremely painful menstrual cramps along with pain in the abdomen and during intercourse, bowel movements and urination.
-Endometriosis is also marked by heavy menstrual periods, and bleeding or spotting between cycles as well as gastrointestinal issues including diarrhea, constipation and nausea.
+This illness can cause extremely painful menstrual cramps along with pain in the abdomen and during intercourse, bowel movements and urination.
+Endometriosis is also marked by heavy menstrual periods, and bleeding or spotting between cycles, as well as gastrointestinal issues including diarrhea, constipation and nausea.

-How does a young woman like Ms. Dunham know whether menstrual pain is simply normal cramping or something more serious like endometriosis
+How would a woman know whether menstrual pain is simply normal cramping or something more serious like endometriosis?

-It's likely she had prior surgery or some kind of evaluation to confirm the diagnosis of endometriosis.
-Typically in young patients such as Ms. Dunham, the primary reasons for her to seek treatment or evaluation for this condition would be painful, debilitating periods; progressively worsening pelvic pain with or without her periods; irregular periods; or infertility issues.
+Typically, the primary reasons to seek treatment or evaluation for this condition would be painful, debilitating periods; progressively worsening pelvic pain with or without her periods; irregular periods; or infertility issues.

 Can endometriosis affect a woman’s fertility?